 Question 7 on the final survey asked the participants to rank up to five items from Question 6 that they believed would be professionally most useful as they looked ahead.
-All 20 items
+All 20 items were included in at least one teacher's ranking.
+The following 3 items were picked by the most teacher participants as the most useful idea:

-- (a) Mathematics content.
-(6) - (e) Collecting data on student thinking to inform instruction.
+(a) Mathematics content.
+(6)

+- (e) Collecting data on student thinking to inform instruction.
 (9) - (f) Strategies for making students' thinking visible.
 (6)

 The participating teachers have rated items (e) and (f) highly in terms of how much they perceived to have learned from the project.
 Although item (a) was picked as the most useful idea by 6 teachers, only 4 other teachers have picked this item in their top 5 useful ideas.
-3 items were picked as one of the 5 most useful ideas by more participants than this item was - items (i) (13 participants), (l) (15 participants), and (t) (12 participants).
-Item (l), which is about students' mathematical reasoning, was picked as the most useful idea by only 1 teacher, but altogether, 12 teachers picked it as one of the most useful ideas as they look ahead.
-All but 1 of the 12 teachers who included item (t) in their 5 most useful idea was rated as their 5th most useful idea.
+There were 3 items that were picked as one of the 5 most useful ideas by more participants than this item was - items (i) (13 participants), (l) (15 participants), and (t) (12 participants).
+Item (l), which is about students' mathematical reasoning, was picked as the most useful idea by only 1 teacher, but altogether, 12 teachers picked is as one of the most useful idea as they look ahead.
+All but 1 of the 12 teachers who included item (t) in their 5 most useful idea rated as their 5th most useful idea.

 Given Question 7 was asking the participants about the usefulness of the potential learning through the project participation, we did not expect too many teachers would select the items related to implementing lesson study as one of the 5 most useful ideas.
 As anticipated, items (d), (h), (k), and (o) were not picked by any teacher as one of the 5 most useful ideas.
 Interestingly, item (q) about strategies for working effectively in a lesson study group, was picked by 4 teachers.
-Items (q) and (t) were other items that related directly to lesson study, and they received the highest rating in terms of the amount of learning from more than half of the teacher participants.
+Items (q) and (t) were other items that related directly to lesson study, and they received the highest rating in terms of the amount of learning from more than a half of the teacher participants.
 However, only a much smaller number of teachers included them in their 5 most useful ideas.